Answer: There are five factors

 Arm"?
 Quite the contrary.
 As long as you understand

-what it is, how it works, and what it's limitations are,
+what it is, how it works, and what

 these types of loans can be very beneficial.
 For example, a